Search

 The Abortion Pill is NOT as Safe as Tylenol

 Tylenol is very different from the abortion pill.
-Therefore, it seems ludicrous to compare the two.
-However, no studies have compared the safety of the two.
-So, let’s not say things we do not know.
+Therefore, it seems ludicrous for people to compare the two

 However, there has been a study that reviewed 865,727 insurance claims from 2017 to 2023, where women reported taking the abortion pill.

-• Of those women,10.93% experienced sepsis, infection, hemorrhaging or another serious adverse event within 45 days following a mifepristone abortion.
+• EMERGENCY VISITS ROSE TO 11%.
+Of those women who made an insurance claim,10.93% experienced sepsis, infection, hemorrhaging or another serious adverse event within 45 days following a mifepristone abortion.

 • The higher risks associated with Mifepristone/misoprostol abortions may result from potent suppression of the immune system by both medications, thereby increasing the risk of infection and possible sepsis.
-Mifepristone also inhibits contraction of uterine blood vessels, predisposing to hemorrhage with possible transfusion.
+Mifepristone also inhibits the contraction of uterine blood vessels, predisposing one to hemorrhage with a possible transfusion needed.
 If the pregnancy tissue is not completely expelled, there is an increased risk of both hemorrhage and infection, and this often requires surgical completion.

 • The real-world rate of serious adverse events following mifepristone abortions is at least 22 times as high as the summary figure of “less than 0.5 percent” in clinical trials reported on the drug label.